 VS

 Our experts will advise you according to your needs.
-Beev offers 100% electric vehicles from Tesla at the best prices, as well as recharging solutions.
+Beev offers Tesla 100% electric vehicles at the best prices, as well as recharging solutions.

-So why is Tesla so successful in our own backyard?
+So why has Tesla been so successful in Europe?

-In addition to the brand's reputation, the Tesla Model 3 is a top-of-the-range product, offering a wide range of features and more than respectable performance, especially in terms ofautonomy.
-All at a price that qualifies it for the environmental bonusThis makes the Tesla Model 3 very affordable.
+In addition to the brand's reputation, the Tesla Model 3 is a top-of-the-range product, with a host of features of its own, more than respectable performance, especially in terms ofautonomy.
+All at a price which gives it access to the environmental bonusThis made the Tesla Model 3 very affordable.

 Tesla: the most efficient electric vehicles on the market

 As stated in the introduction, Tesla offers the most efficient electric vehicles on the market.
-The American company offers hyper-efficient electric cars with the best range and performance on the market.
+The American firm offers hyper-efficient electric cars with the best range and performance on the market.

 The world's fastest electric vehicles

 If you like speed, you're in for a treat.
-Tesla offers the fastest electric vehicles on the market, outperforming even combustion-powered vehicles.
-As proof, the Tesla Roadsterscheduled for 2024, accelerates from 0 to 100 km/h in less than 2 seconds, making it the fastest car in the world.
-To make this possible, Tesla relies on a feature unique to electric vehicles: instant acceleration.
+Tesla offers the fastest electric vehicles on the market and even outperforms combustion engines.The proof is in the Tesla Roadsterplanned for 2024, will accelerate from 0 to 100 km/h in less than 2 seconds, making it the fastest car in the world.
+To make this possible, Tesla is relying on a feature that is unique to electric vehicles: instant acceleration.

-Unlike a combustion-powered vehicle, which needs to rev up and be in the right power range to deliver strong acceleration, an electric car accelerates instantly.
-The vehicle's system simply transmits all the electricity needed to the motor to accelerate, all without transition.
-Tesla amplifies this phenomenon with the power of the vehicle's integrated motor, and the aerodynamic effect of its smooth designs, which reduce air friction and promote acceleration.
+Unlike a thermal vehicle which needs to rev up and be in the right power range to deliver strong acceleration, the electric car accelerates instantly.
+The vehicle's system simply transmits all the electricity it needs to the motor to accelerate, all without transition.
+Tesla amplifies this phenomenon by the power of the engine built into the vehicle, as well as the aerodynamics provided by these smooth designs, which reduce air friction and promote acceleration.

 Tesla Model 3